wmde/fundraising-banners/docs/adr/005-git-commit-structure.md

 `banner/CHANNELNAME/CAMPAIGN_NAME`.
 We can have several banners in parallel feature branches.

-We no longer have an "archive" commit.
-We can try to adhere to a two-commit structure but are also more flexible to do smaller commits.
+We no longer have an "archive" commit, but in order to help make reviews easier we keep the 3 commit structure:

-When creating a new test, we duplicate the folder from the "parent" banner (i.e. a previous banner this banner is based on).
-We after adapting both banners this is still the first "setup" commit.
+1. `Prepare campaign for [CAMPAIGN_NAME]`: When creating a new test, we first update the `campaign_info.toml`, and duplicate the folder from the "parent" banner (i.e. a previous banner this banner is based on).
+2. `Prepare CTRL for [CAMPAIGN_NAME]`: In this commit we prepare the control banner using the winner of the previous test as it's base.
+This will allow reviewers to view a diff of the changes made to create the base from the previous test.
+3. `Implement VAR for [CAMPAIGN_NAME]`: We then implement the variant banner.

 We can now merge banner feature branches in any order, without conflicts in the banner code.
 The only conflict that can occur is in